Azure/azure-quickstart-templates/safewalk2-platform/README.md

 ### Uploading the Safewalk Server and Safewalk Gateway VHD images

-The first thing you will need to do before you can deploy Safewalk using the ARM template is to upload the Safewalk Server and Safewalk Gateway VHD images to your Azure subscription by following the steps below:
+The first thing you will need to do before you can deploy Safewalk using the ARM template is to copy or upload the Safewalk Server and Safewalk Gateway VHD images to your Azure subscription by following the steps below:

-Download the Safewalk Server and Safewalk Gateway VHD images to your local machine.

 Login into the Azure portal (https://portal.azure.com)

-If you plan to deploy Safewalk into an existing Resource group select the resource group you would like to use.
+Create or select a blob storage account on the **same region** where you plan to deploy the Safewalk2 framework.
+It's recommended that the VHD Images live in a separate resource group in case you need to delete/move the system components.

-If you would like to create a new Resource group for the Safewalk deployment select + New on the portal and type resource group in the search box that appears.
-Now create the new resource group according to your preferences.

-Azure new resource group

-In the Resource group that will be used to deploy Safewalk you can choose to use an existing blob storage account that is attached to the Resource group or create a new blob Storage account (by selecting the + Add button on the Resource group Overview page and typing Storage account in the search box that appears)

-Azure new blob storage account

-In the Resource group that will be used to deploy Safewalk choose the blob Storage account and add a container to upload the VHD images into.
+Then add a container to copy/upload the VHD images into.

 You can use the storage tool AzCopy to get a copy of the custom VHD images in your container. <a href="http://aka.ms/downloadazcopy" target="_blank">Download and install the latest version of AzCopy</a>